hpi-dhc/PharMe/CONTRIBUTING.md

 Once you have selected an issue to work on, assign yourself to that issue so we don't end up with two people doing the same thing.

-## Sinai setup

-This repository exists in two versions, the public general version on [GitHub] (https://github.com/hpi-dhc/PharMe) and a private version specifically adapted for a study involving PharMe on a [self-hosted GitHub](https://github.mountsinai.org/ HPIMS/pharme_project) at Icahn School of Medicine at Mount Sinai (only accessible from VPN).

-To keep changes made to the study version that relevant to the general version in sync, we use [`git-worktree`](https://git-scm.com/docs/git-worktree).
-To use the `git-worktree` setup run the following commands:

-- In your PharMe repository, add the Sinai remote:
-  `git remote add sinai https://github.mountsinai.org/HPIMS/pharme_project`
-- Fetch from the new remote: `git fetch sinai`
-- Checkout the Sinai main branch as a working tree:
-  `git worktree add --track -b Sinai-PharMe ../Sinai-PharMe sinai/main`
-- Change directories to the newly created working tree: `cd ../Sinai-PharMe`
-- Enable different Git configurations per worktree:
-  `git config extensions.worktreeConfig true`
-- Configure the Git user to match the Sinai GitHub credentials
-  - `git config --worktree user.name "YOUR-USERNAME"`
-  - `git config --worktree user.email "YOUR.MAIL@mssm.edu"`
-- Configure push behavior to be able to push directly to a differently named upstream branch: `git config --worktree push.default upstream`

-**TODO: To be implemented:** If making changes to the study version that should also be present in the general version, add a `/label #TO-BE-DEFINED` to it.
-The change will automatically be cherry picked to the public repository and a pull request will be created (**not sure how to implement yet; maybe commit hook, maybe )

 ## Working on stuff

 > **Note:** This project enforces a [conventional commit